ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 .. the approach to solve this comes from: https://stackoverflow.com/questions/64188693/problem-with-python-environment-and-slurm-srun-sbatch

-Many HPC infrastructure uses environment managers to load and unload software package using modules and environment variables.
+Many HPC infrastructures use environment managers to load and unload software packages using modules and environment variables.
-Hence you might want to make sure that the correct module is loaded in your script.
+Hence, you might want to make sure that the correct module is loaded in your script.
-Two of the most common environment managers are `Modules documentation <modules_docs_>`_ and `Lmod documentation <lmod_docs_>`_.
+For information on two of the most common environment managers, see the `Modules documentation <modules_docs_>`_ and `Lmod documentation <lmod_docs_>`_.
-Check your cluster documentation to know which environment manager is using, and how to load Python with it.
+Check your cluster documentation to know which environment manager is being using and how to load Python with it.
 If you find any issue, you should contact your cluster administrator.

-If there is not a suitable Python version accessible from the compute nodes, you might need request to your HPC cluster administrator to have installed in all the compute nodes a suitable Python version.
+If there is not a suitable Python version accessible from the compute nodes, you might have to request your HPC cluster administrator to have a suitable Python version installed on all compute nodes.
-If this is not an option, visit :ref:`ref_ansys_provided_python`.
+If this is not an option, see :ref:`ref_ansys_provided_python`.

 .. _ref_ansys_provided_python:

-Using ANSYS provided Python installation
+Using the Ansys-provided Python installation
 ----------------------------------------

 **For development purposes only**

 In certain HPC environments the possibility of installing a different Python version is limited for security reasons.

-In those cases, the Python distribution available within the ANSYS installation can be used.
+In such cases, the Python distribution available in the Ansys installation can be used.
-This Python distribution is a customized Python (CPython) version for ANSYS products use only, and its usage is **discouraged** except for very advanced users and user cases.
+This Python distribution is a customized Python (CPython) version for Ansys products use only.
+Its use is **discouraged** except for very advanced users and special use cases.

-This Python distribution is in:
+This Python distribution is in the following directory, where ``%MAPDL_VERSION%`` is the three-digit Ansys version:

 .. code-block:: text

     /ansys_inc/v%MAPDL_VERSION%/commonfiles/CPython/3_10/linx64/Release/python

-whereas ``%MAPDL_VERSION%`` is the 3 digits ANSYS version.
-For instance for ANSYS 2024R2:
+For example, here is the directory for Ansys 2024 R2:

 .. code-block:: text

     /ansys_inc/v242/commonfiles/CPython/3_10/linx64/Release/python

-From ANSYS 2024R1, the Python version included in the unified installer is CPython 3.10.
+In Ansys 2024 R1 and later, the unified installer includes CPython 3.10.
-Previous versions were including CPython 3.7 (``/commonfiles/CPython/3_7/linx64/Release/python``).
+Earlier versions include CPython 3.7 (``/commonfiles/CPython/3_7/linx64/Release/python``).

-Because ANSYS installation needs to be available to all the compute nodes to run simulations using them, this Python distribution is normally also available to the compute nodes.
+Because the Ansys installation must be available to all the compute nodes to run simulations using them, this Python distribution is normally also available to the compute nodes.
 Hence, you can use it to create your own virtual environment.

-Due to the particularities of this Python distribution, you need to follow the following steps to create a virtual environment accessible to the compute nodes.
+Due to the particularities of this Python distribution, you must follow these steps to create a virtual environment accessible to the compute nodes:

-1. Set Python path environment variable:
+#.
+Set the Python path environment variable:

    .. code-block:: console

       user@machine:~$ export PY_PATH=/ansys_inc/v241/commonfiles/CPython/3_10/linx64/Release/Python

-2. Patch ``PATH`` and ``LD_LIBRARY_PATH`` *(Only required for ANSYS 2024R1 or older)*:
+#.
+For only Ansys 2024 R1 and earlier, patch the ``PATH`` and ``LD_LIBRARY_PATH`` environment variables:

    .. code-block:: console

       user@machine:~$ PATH=$PY_PATH/bin:$PATH  # Patching path
       user@machine:~$ LD_LIBRARY_PATH=$PY_PATH/lib:$LD_LIBRARY_PATH  # Patching LD_LIBRARY_PATH

-3. Then, on the same terminal, you can proceed to create your own virtual environment and activate it:
+#.
+On the same terminal, create your own virtual
+   environment and activate it:

    .. code-block:: console